 Picadore and Horse

-The Picador sits on the horse and its job is to assist the bullfighter by tiring out the bull, inducing lethal injuries and doing it with elegance and grace as he displays his equestrian abilities.
+The Picador sits on the horse in order to assist the bullfighter by tiring out the bull, inducing lethal injuries and doing it with elegance and grace as he displays his equestrian abilities.

 The horse also wears traditional garb that is designed to keep the horse safe from injury and in many cases, oblivious to the impending threat of the bull's horns and fury.